Hire a bookkeeper: when to and what it costs in the UK

 Here are signs that indicate you should hire a bookkeeper:

-• You've missed tax deadlines or made filing errors, a significant issue as HMRC requires electronic VAT returns to be received by the seventh calendar day after the standard due date
+- You've missed tax deadlines or made filing errors.
+HMRC requires electronic VAT returns to be received within one calendar month and seven days after the end of the accounting period, as set out in VAT Notice 700/12

 How much does a bookkeeper cost?